microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/New-MgIdentityGovernanceAccessReviewDefinition.md

       - `[Code <String>]`: The error code.
       - `[Message <String>]`: The error message.
     - `[FallbackReviewers <IMicrosoftGraphAccessReviewReviewerScope1[]>]`: This collection of reviewer scopes is used to define the list of fallback reviewers.
 These fallback reviewers will be notified to take action if no users are found from the list of reviewers specified.
 This could occur when either the group owner is specified as the reviewer but the group owner does not exist, or manager is specified as reviewer but a user's manager does not exist.
 Supports $select.
     - `[Reviewers <IMicrosoftGraphAccessReviewReviewerScope1[]>]`: This collection of access review scopes is used to define who the reviewers are.
 Supports $select.
-For examples of options for assigning reviewers, see Assign reviewers to your access review definition using the Microsoft Graph API.
+For examples of options for assigning reviewers, see Assign reviewers to your access review definition using the Microsoft.Graph.Beta API.
     - `[Scope <IMicrosoftGraphAccessReviewScope>]`: accessReviewScope
     - `[Stages <IMicrosoftGraphAccessReviewStage1[]>]`: If the instance has multiple stages, this returns the collection of stages.
 A new stage will only be created when the previous stage ends.
 The existence, number, and settings of stages on a review instance are created based on the accessReviewStageSettings on the parent accessReviewScheduleDefinition.
       - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
       - `[Decisions <IMicrosoftGraphAccessReviewInstanceDecisionItem1[]>]`: Each user reviewed in an accessReviewStage has a decision item representing if they were approved, denied, or not yet reviewed.
       - `[EndDateTime <DateTime?>]`: DateTime when review stage is scheduled to end.
 The DatetimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 This property is the cumulative total of the durationInDays for all stages.
 Read-only.
       - `[FallbackReviewers <IMicrosoftGraphAccessReviewReviewerScope1[]>]`: This collection of reviewer scopes is used to define the list of fallback reviewers.
 These fallback reviewers will be notified to take action if no users are found from the list of reviewers specified.
 This could occur when either the group owner is specified as the reviewer but the group owner does not exist, or manager is specified as reviewer but a user's manager does not exist.
       - `[Reviewers <IMicrosoftGraphAccessReviewReviewerScope1[]>]`: This collection of access review scopes is used to define who the reviewers are.
-For examples of options for assigning reviewers, see Assign reviewers to your access review definition using the Microsoft Graph API.
+For examples of options for assigning reviewers, see Assign reviewers to your access review definition using the Microsoft.Graph.Beta API.
       - `[StartDateTime <DateTime?>]`: DateTime when review stage is scheduled to start.
 May be in the future.
 The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
       - `[Status <String>]`: Specifies the status of an accessReviewStage.
 Possible values: Initializing, NotStarted, Starting, InProgress, Completing, Completed, AutoReviewing, and AutoReviewed.
 Supports $orderby, and $filter (eq only).
 Read-only.
     - `[StartDateTime <DateTime?>]`: DateTime when review instance is scheduled to start.
 May be in the future.
 The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Supports $select.
 Read-only.
     - `[Status <String>]`: Specifies the status of an accessReview.
 Possible values: Initializing, NotStarted, Starting, InProgress, Completing, Completed, AutoReviewing, and AutoReviewed.
 Supports $select, $orderby, and $filter (eq only).
 Read-only.
   - `[LastModifiedDateTime <DateTime?>]`: Timestamp when the access review series was last modified.
 Supports $select.
 Read-only.
   - `[Reviewers <IMicrosoftGraphAccessReviewReviewerScope1[]>]`: This collection of access review scopes is used to define who are the reviewers.
 The reviewers property is only updatable if individual users are assigned as reviewers.
 Required on create.
 Supports $select.
-For examples of options for assigning reviewers, see Assign reviewers to your access review definition using the Microsoft Graph API.
+For examples of options for assigning reviewers, see Assign reviewers to your access review definition using the Microsoft.Graph.Beta API.
 NOTE: The value of this property will be ignored if reviewers are assigned through the stageSettings property.
   - `[Scope <IMicrosoftGraphAccessReviewScope>]`: accessReviewScope
   - `[Settings <IMicrosoftGraphAccessReviewScheduleSettings1>]`: accessReviewScheduleSettings
     - `[(Any) <Object>]`: This indicates any property can be added to this object.